OneCause/math-tutor-app/docs/test-plan.md

 Mocks are used where applicable to isolate test behavior.
 Edge cases (non-numeric input, negative values) are included where meaningful.

+### MessageService Testing (Deferred)

+Direct unit testing of `MessageService` was deferred due to its dependency on `ToastrService` and `TOAST_CONFIG`, both of which require Angular DI configuration or mocking.
+This exceeds the scope of the current test cycle, as the toast integration is already indirectly verified via `AppComponent`.

+**TODO:** In future iterations, introduce a mock `ToastrService` or test module that provides the required configuration to fully isolate and test `MessageService` logic directly.

 ---

 ## Risks and Assumptions